Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 #### Actions are executed from top to bottom, but selectively.

-`rule` combines a quasi-quoted regular expression and a user-defined `action` function into a rule.
+The `rule` combines a quasi-quoted regular expression and a user-defined action into a rule.
 Each pattern of rules is matched as characters are read from the input stream, and if a pattern successfully matches a string from the stream up to the current character, the corresponding action is called with the matched string by the pattern as an argument.
-Every `action` has type of `String -> m (ActionResult r a)`, where `ActionResult` type is defined as:
+Every action has type of `String -> m (ActionResult r a)`, where `ActionResult` type is defined as:
 ```haskell
 data ActionResult r a
     = Return r  -- to finish the lexical analyzer immediately with value "r"